eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     uint32_t TOPICTYPE_size_of_topic(const TOPICTYPE* topic, uint32_t size);

-It counts the number of bytes that the topic will need in a `MicroBuffer`.
+It counts the number of bytes that the topic will need in a `mcBuffer`.

 :topic: Struct to count the size.
-:size: Number of bytes already written into the `MicroBuffer`.
+:size: Number of bytes already written into the `mcBuffer`.
        Typically its value is `0` if the purpose is to use in ``mr_prepare_output_stream`` function.

 ------